nosarthur/nosarthur.github.io/_drafts/ML-MAP.md

 $$AX  = b$$.

-Then the solution is simply
+Then the solution is simply given by the Penrose pseudoinverse

 $$ X = (A^\dagger A)^{-1} A^\dagger b$$

 where $$A^\dagger$$ is the [conjugate transpose](https://en.wikipedia.org/wiki/Conjugate_transpose) of $$A$$.

-Image reconstruction of convensional [CT](https://en.wikipedia.org/wiki/CT_scan), [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging)
+Image reconstruction of convensional [CT](https://en.wikipedia.org/wiki/CT_scan), [MRI](https://en.wikipedia.org/wiki/Magnetic_resonance_imaging),
-and [super resolution imaging](https://en.wikipedia.org/wiki/Super-resolution_imaging) all follow this approach.
+and [super resolution imaging](https://en.wikipedia.org/wiki/Super-resolution_imaging) all follow this paradigm.

+The [Penrose pseudoinverse](https://en.wikipedia.org/wiki/Moore–Penrose_pseudoinverse) solution can be considered as a ML solution with implicit assumption about the measurement noise (see more details in the next section).

 ## maximum likelihood (ML)